World leaders fine-tune sanctions meant to punish Russia

 TOKYO (AP) — Twenty million dollars in U.N. humanitarian funds for Ukraine.
 A raft of new, stronger sanctions against Russia from Japan, Australia, Taiwan and others.
 And a cascade of condemnation from the highest levels.

-As Russian bombs and troops pounded Ukraine during the invasion’s first full day, world leaders began to fine-tune a response meant to punish the Russian economy and its leaders, including President Vladimir Putin’s inner circle.
+As Russian bombs and troops pounded Ukraine during the invasion’s first full day, world leaders on Friday began to fine-tune a response meant to punish the Russian economy and its leaders, including President Vladimir Putin’s inner circle.

 While there’s an acute awareness that a military intervention isn’t possible, for now, the strength, unity and speed of the financial sanctions — with the striking exception of China, a strong Russian supporter — signal a growing global determination to make Moscow reconsider its attack.